brown-cs-224/ARAP-Stencil/README.md

 You will be graded for inclusion of the following as well:

 - [README](#readme) **(5 points)**
-  - You should list the starting lines of your implementation of these features:
+  - You should link to the starting lines (on Github) of your implementation of these features:
     - Build the L-matrix
     - Apply constraints
     - Precompute the decomposition of the L matrix